 1 It’s old TV for the new age.

 — First things first, what are the basic forms of the project?
-It’s a narrative, fiction series, set in the present day, with an ensemble cast and episodes that run between 30 to 40 minutes.
-While its desired scope and storyline can be, at times, more sweeping, the series generally features a lighter, rowdier tone and less serialized storytelling. … We also envision Bound as having a few more episodes, similar to times past, in which there is room for longer, story arcs but also room for one-off, “adventures of the week” and recurring specials.
-Finally, the plan is to build an ongoing series that plays yearly and on schedule - like the good ‘ol days.
+It’s a narrative, fiction series, set in the present day, with episodes that would run between 30 to 40 minutes.
+It’s outlined as having a few more episodes per season, similar to times past, in which there is room for longer story arcs but also room for one-off, “adventures of the week” and recurring specials.
+Finally, the plan is to build an ongoing series that plays yearly and on schedule - just like the good ‘ol days.

 + Scripted